Boys from County Hell: Plot

-An elderly couple start to bleed profusely from their nose, ears and eyes in their front room.
+In rural Northern Ireland, an elderly couple start to bleed profusely from their nose, ears and eyes in their front room.
 As an unseen figure enters the room, they both scream in terror.

 Two months earlier, in a pub, friends Eugene and William discuss their aspirations.
 William's family owns a nearby field with a cairn, under which Abhartach was buried.
 Thanks to the local legend of Abhartach, which was supposedly Bram Stoker's inspiration for Dracula, the cairn, and by extension their town Six Mile Hill, is a minor tourist attraction.
 Despite this, Eugene, William, and their friend SP, often spend their time tricking and frightening tourists looking for the cairn.

 Eugene works for his father Francie's construction company.
 Francie coerces Eugene to help with a lucrative job, digging up land to make way for a new bypass.
 The project would obliterate much of William's family's land.
 William confides in Eugene that he will have to emigrate to Australia once the construction takes place.

 While walking through the field, Eugene admits to William that his father's company will destroy the fields, and the pair fight.
-Not hearing his father George's warnings, William is rushed by a wild boar, which gores him against the cairn and kills him.
+Not hearing his father George's warnings, William is rushed by a bull, which gores him against the cairn and kills him.
 William's blood seeps into the soil.
 After William's funeral, Eugene, Francie and SP are thrown out of the local pub, The Stoker, for jeopardising the town's tourist income.

 Construction begins in the field, and Eugene personally destroys the cairn.
 Later that night, Eugene and his friend Claire drunkenly exchange stories about their own bereavements.
 Charlie, a construction worker, is attacked by an unseen figure.

 Eugene, Francie, Claire, SP and Gabriel arrive at the site for work the next morning to find that the cairn has been restored and Charlie is missing.
 At the end of the shift, as it gets dark, Charlie appears, confused and bleeding.
 While driving to the hospital, Charlie lunges at Eugene, causing him to crash the van.
 The lamps power down, and Gabriel is snatched into the darkness.

 Francie and SP go in search of Gabriel while Claire and Eugene go to the portacabin to find torches.
 There, Eugene is attacked by a feral Charlie, who is impaled by Claire with a metal pole through the heart.
 Gabriel is found dead, his throat cut.
 Charlie attacks again, and is seemingly unkillable.
 Claire manages to bury him under soil and rubble, which eventually kills him.
 Meanwhile, Gabriel's blood has run into the ground beneath the cairn stones, causing Abhartach to rise up from the earth.